 Looking Into The Causes Of A Clicking Hard Drive

-Typically, but not all of the time, the clicking that you are hearing coming from your hard drive has to do with the fact that you have a misaligned drive head.
-If you want to know more about how hard drives function in general, you may want to check out an article here that describes exactly how the spindle and flatter hard drive system works.
+Typically, but not all of the time, the clicking noise that you are hearing coming from your hard drive has to do with the fact that you have a misaligned read write head.
+If you want to know more about how hard drives function in general, you may want to check out an article here that describes exactly how the spindle and platter hard drive system works.
 But basically, your hard drive stores data on a platter, and the hard drive arm (with the head at the end of it) moves across this platter in order to read the data contained on your hard drive.

 Check On The Clicking Hard Drive: So Now What Do I Do?

 Of course, if you’re actually reading this article, the likelihood of you having a full data backup is probably pretty low.
-As a result, you are probably looking for a solution that will enable you to at least get back the most critical bits of data that you have stored on your now broken hard drive.
+As a result, you are probably looking for a data recovery solution that will enable you to at least get back the most critical bits of data that you have stored on your now broken hard drive.
 No problem.
 If you are early in the process, and your hard drive is not actually that damaged because of the drive head misalignment, you may be able to get your data back yourself.
 There are two ways you can go about this:

 The Risky Route: How Fast Can You Go?

 So… Are you still with us?
-Are you sure you would just rather contact a professional data recovery technician in order to find out what the safest route to data recovery would be?
+Are you sure you would just rather contact a professional data recovery technician in order to find out what the safest route to data recovery is?
 If not, here is what you may want to do.
 Again, remember that we do not recommend this nor are we liable for any of the actions you take because of this article.

 The Safe Route: Free Expert Advice

-There are many instances in which a clicking hard drive can actually be repaired completely safely at incredibly affordable cost.
-What’s more, a data recovery service is at least going to do their best to recover your data.
+There are many instances in which a clicking hard drive can actually be repaired completely safely at incredibly affordable cost (a good pricing chart is here).
+What’s more, any professional data recovery service is at least going to do their best to recover your data.
 Particularly, if like Hard Drive Recovery Group, that data recovery service does not charge if data is not recovered.